ecodistrict/DesignModule/doc/US/Layers/Layer-GeometryDoublePolygonLR.md

 ## Implementation

-Layer type 51 reuses the layer computation from its parent layer type 5 for computing the active and the reference layers.
+This layer reuses the layer computation from its parent layer type 5 for computing the active and the reference layers.

 Only a new implementation for the difference layer has been added for this layer.